Skip to content

 • Instead of getting a separate Housing Benefit payment, your housing costs will be paid as part of your monthly Universal Credit payment.
 It will be your responsibility to pay your rent to your landlord.

-Changes from tax credits to Universal Credit
+Changes from legacy benefits to Universal Credit

-If you live in County Durham and receive Working Tax Credit and Child Tax Credit, you will receive a Managed Migration Notice from the Department for Work and Pensions (DWP) from July 2023 onwards.
-The letter will tell you that your Tax Credits will end and that you need to claim Universal Credit.
+If you live in County Durham and receive one of the legacy benefits of Working Tax Credit, Child Tax Credit, Income Support, Housing Benefit, income-based Jobseekers Allowance (JSA) or income-related Employment and Support Allowance (ESA) you will receive a Managed Migration Notice from the Department for Work and Pensions (DWP).
+This will happen on a phased basis from July 2023 onwards.

-You can carry on receiving Tax Credits as normal (including your annual renewal) until you receive this letter.
-The letter will give a deadline date giving you at least 3 months - you are not automatically transferred onto Universal Credit.
-If you need a time extension because of your personal circumstances or to arrange some advice, you can phone the telephone number on the letter to request more time.
+You can carry on receiving the legacy benefit as normal (including your annual renewal) until you receive this letter.
+The letter will give a deadline date giving you at least three months to claim Universal Credit.
+You must make a claim for Universal credit by this date as you are not automatically transferred onto Universal Credit.
+If you need an extension because of your personal circumstances or to arrange some advice, in certain circumstances this may be possible.
+You can phone the telephone number on the letter to make a request for more time.

 Who can claim